joshuamccluskey/states-and-state-captials-trvia/README.md

 # Implementation

-Please rung program from statesAndCapitals
+Please run program from root statesAndCapitals at the top level.

+**Do not run from statesAndCapitals in java directory**

-You can find my code at lib/src/main/java/statesAndCapitals/StatesAndCapitals.java
+Path to code lib/src/main/java/statesAndCapitals/StatesAndCapitals.java

 [Link to code](lib/src/main/java/statesAndCapitals/StatesAndCapitals.java)